johneckberg/notes/bus_2411/pre_work_#1.md

   - Some questions can be seen as judging questions, while others are learning questions.
 Judging questions are based on showing your knowledge
   - "Judger vs Learner attributes"
 - Bloom's Taxonomy
-  - a framework for classifying educational learning goals into different levels of complexity and specificity.
+  - A framework for classifying educational learning goals into different levels of complexity and specificity.
   - Evaluation engenders “judgments about the value of material and methods for given purposes.”
   - Synthesis involves the “putting together of elements and parts so as to form a whole.”
   - Analysis represents the “breakdown of a communication into its constituent elements or parts such that the relative hierarchy of ideas is made clear and/or the relations between ideas expressed are made explicit.”